English

 The Last Supper was painted by Leonardo da Vinci over a span of approximately three years, from 1495 to 1498.

-What events or incidents have shaped the history of the Last Supper?
+What events or incidents have shaped the history of The Last Supper?

 The Last Supper faced damage during World War II bombings, leading to extensive restoration efforts.
 Its enduring fame and appearances in popular culture have also contributed to its history.